-• If you no longer have Medicare Part A and Part B.

-- If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States.